1. The atmosphere is the envelope of_____________.

 Explanation: Due to Coriolis force, cyclones rotate anticlockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.

-76. The actual amount of water vapor present in the air is called:
+76. The actual amount of water vapor present in the air is called_____________.

 A) Relative humidity